Stranger than friction: can experiences be too easy?

 When we decided to foster greyhounds, we didn't simply turn up and collect a dog.
 Greyhound Rescue asked for photos of our home, information about who lived in it, our routines, our lifestyle.
 They wanted to know if we had other pets, small children, a busy household or a quiet one.
 And then, crucially, they didn't just allocate us whoever happened to be available, they matched us.
 They read our application, checked it against the dogs and their personalities, and sent us Theodore: a long, lean, sweetly chaotic canine who slotted into our household like he’d lived there all his life.
 The process has friction built deliberately into it – not to deter people, but to ensure that when a placement is made, it has the best possible chance of becoming permanent.

-It's a small example, but here is an organisation funded entirely by donations that could, in theory, have streamlined the whole thing.
+It's a small example, but here is an organisation funded entirely by donations and volunteers that could, in theory, have streamlined the whole thing.
 A quick form, a fast match, frictionless delivery of dog to doorstep.
 Instead, they chose to make it appropriately effortful, and the result is better outcomes for the animals, better-prepared adopters, and if the Facebook group is anything to go by, an extraordinarily devoted community of people who feel that their dog chose them, not the other way around.